system76/tech-docs/src/models/nebula19-1/assembly.md

     - The shiny side of the dust filter should face the GPU brace.
     - The spinning side of the fan should face outward, while the stationary label should face inward.
     - The fan wire should be oriented towards the fan splitter board on the GPU brace.
-4. From the back (inside of the machine), screw the fan screws through the GPU brace and into the fan.
+4. From the back, screw the fan screws through the GPU brace and into the fan.
-    - The GPU brace can optionally be  to make working with the rubber mounting pins easier.
 5. Plug the side fan into one of the headers on the GPU brace's fan splitter board.
-The cearby velcro strap can be used to hold the fan's cable.
+The nearby velcro strap can be used to hold the fan's cable.

 ![Mounted side fan](./img/side-fan-mounted.webp)